khofstadter/khofstadter.com/index.md

 layout: default
 ---

 Hey there!
 I'm tEdör, a Hungarian interdisciplinary researcher living in England with main interested in Technology, Education and Art (TEA).
 If these interests you too, consider subscribing to my mailing list below.
+I will start sending emails in a couple of months.

 <br>